 This is especially true when you are eloping.
-You’ll have already picked an lgbtqia+ friendly destination that supports marriage equality, and without having to think about what your guests will say you are free to pick whatever makes you feel the best.
+You’ll have already picked an LGBTQIA+-friendly destination that supports marriage equality, and without having to think about what your guests will say you are free to pick whatever makes you feel the best.

 Whether that’s both rocking dresses, or saying “I do” in identical suits.
 By eloping you are doing the wedding your way, and what you wear is another great way to make it that little bit more personal.

-Although clothes can be worn by any one, we live in a society where some clothes feel more gendered than others.
-In this blog I’ll be sharing some suggestions of where you can find:
+Although clothes can be worn by anyone, we live in a society where some clothes feel more gendered than others.
+In this blog, I’ll be sharing some suggestions of where you can find:

 Androgynous Suits